jeuneseven/ReadingNotes/iOS/Concurrency.md

 ## How to use continuations to convert completion handlers into async functions?

+- continuations: allowing us to create a bridge between older functions with completion handlers and newer async code

 ## How to create continuations that can throw errors?